mourning the loss of the great azzedine alaïa

 Tributes flow for the designer and fashion icon, who passed away aged 77.

-Born in Tunisia in 1940, Alaïa moved to Paris when he was 17, working with a young Yves Saint Laurent at Dior before starting his own house.
-Famous for designing meticulously constructed clothes which complemented the female form, he affectionately became known throughout the industry as the 'King of Cling'.
+Born in Tunisia in 1940, Alaïa moved to Paris when he was seventeen, working with a young Yves Saint Laurent at Dior before starting his own house.
+Famous for designing meticulously constructed clothes which complimented the female form, he affectionately became known throughout the industry as the 'King of Cling.'
 In a 2013 interview Alaïa admitted, "I like women.
 I never think about doing new things, about being creative, but about making clothing that will make women beautiful."

 A true artist and unapologetic perfectionist, Alaïa was widely known as a designer who didn’t need to play by the rules.
 He rarely showed his collections within the season's designated schedules but would instead organise runways for friends and press when his garments were ready to his own standards.
 In the 80s and 90s, supermodels would fly from around the world to appear in his Paris shows and fashion editors would wait for hours for them to begin.
 He was a rare talent who commanded an equally rare kind of respect.